Gijikiki/latex-resume-builder/README.md

 2. From that directory, follow steps 2-5 from the "Locally (Option 1 - Resume is included in this repository)" instructions.

-Note - it should be possible to set up the latex-resume-builder as a subrepo of the directory you are in.
+Note - it should be possible to set up the latex-resume-builder as a git submodule of the directory you are in.

 ### Through GitHub Actions